Abe says new unit will defend Japan from space tech threats

-TOKYO (AP) — Prime Minister Shinzo Abe said Monday that Japan will form a space defense unit to protect itself from potential threats as rivals develop missiles and other technology and the new unit will work closely with its American counterpart recently launched by President Donald Trump.
+TOKYO (AP) — Japan’s prime minister said Monday that his country will form a space defense unit to protect itself from potential threats as rivals develop missiles and other technology and the new unit will work closely with its American counterpart recently launched by President Donald Trump.

-The Space Domain Mission Unit will start in April as part of Japan’s Air Self-Defense Force, Abe said in a policy speech marking the start of the year’s parliamentary session.
+The Space Domain Mission Unit will start in April as part of Japan’s Air Self-Defense Force, Prime Minister Shinzo Abesaid in a policy speech marking the start of the year’s parliamentary session.

 He said Japan must also defend itself from threats in cyberspace and from electromagnetic interference against Japanese satellites.
-Concerns are growing that China and Russia are seeking ways to interfere, disable or destroy satellites.
+Concerns are growing that China and Russia are seeking ways to interfere with, disable or destroy satellites.

 “We will drastically bolster capability and system in order to secure superiority” in those areas, Abe said.

-Note: This story has been corrected to show the full launch of the space unit will be in 2022, not 2020.